Brazilian Navy Nuclear Program: 2020s

-The certification of nuclear fuel requires international backing, and the pursuit of it reflects national foreign policy.
+The certification of nuclear fuel requires international backing, and its pursuit reflects national foreign policy.
 Under Foreign Minister Ernesto Araújo, from 2019 to 2021, the policy was alignment with the United States.
 Negotiations with Russia were halted, but Navy delegations in Washington made no progress in the field of nuclear fuel certification.
 The Russian option was then resumed under the influence of the military wing of President Jair Bolsonaro's administration, led by Admiral Flávio Rocha, Secretary of Strategic Affairs of the Presidency.
 The admiral visited Moscow in December 2021, followed by President Bolsonaro in February 2022.
 The nuclear issue was mentioned in conversations with Russian President Vladimir Putin, but no official document is known on the matter, and the fallout from Russia's invasion of Ukraine made it difficult to continue negotiations.

 Budget cuts still affect the PNM, despite its inclusion in the Growth Acceleration Program, and prolong its history of delays.
 From 2008 to 2024, the Navy's budget disbursed 3.6 billion reais on the project, having reached 65.9% of the physical target for facility construction.